 BC Support Legal Fee Deductions related to BC spousal support and BC child support claims are highly technical.
-In today’s blog, by Jas Sangra of our downtown Vancouver office, we learn which spouses are allowed to make the tax deduction claim and when.
+In today’s blog by Fraser MacLean of our downtown Vancouver office, we learn which spouses are allowed to make the tax deduction claim and when.

 BC Support Legal Fee Deductions Call 1 877 602 9900